marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-databinding-with-wpf.md

     ![ChooseYourConnection](../ef6/media/chooseyourconnection.png)

--   Click the checkbox next to ‘Tables’ to import all tables and click ‘Finish’
+-   Click the checkbox next to ?Tables? to import all tables and click ?Finish?

     ![ChooseYourObjects](../ef6/media/chooseyourobjects.png)

+?

 Once the reverse engineer process completes the new model is added to your project and opened up for you to view in the Entity Framework Designer.
 An App.config file has also been added to your project with the connection details for the database.